riddhi-z1465/Pinit/README.md

 ## 🧩 Folder Structure

 Pinit/
-├── index.html # main layout
+├── index.html        # Main layout of the app
-├── style.css # styling with grid & flexbox
-├── script.js # infinite scroll & pin logic
-├── Pinot_logo.png
-└── README.md
+├── style.css         # Styling with Grid, Flexbox, and responsive design ├── script.js         # Logic for infinite scroll and dynamic pin loading ├── Pinit_logo.png    # Logo of the project (used in UI or README) └── README.md         # You’re reading it!